Skip to main content

 5. Compose multiple cipher maps while tracking error propagation

-You might ask: why all the abstract mathematics?
+The natural question: why all the abstract machinery?

-This isn’t just elegance—it’s practical abstraction that lets you build complex systems from verified components.
+This isn’t just mathematical aesthetics.
+It’s practical abstraction that lets you build complex systems from verified components.

 The construction: